-There's a definite difference in how PvP and PvE sandbox design tends to be approached, because the player experience is intrinsically different.
-Player versus environment balance is relatively easy to accomplish, as the experience on only one side of these interactions actually matters (AI don't need to have a good time).
-However PvP balance is very different animal, because the victim's experience must always be accounted for.
-This can be hard to achieve when a game shares the same sandbox for both PvE and PvP, because they're generally first conceptualized for PvE, since that's where the bulk of development is spent.
-Many of the balance decisions made for PvE are completely unsuited to PvP, since only the trade-off of an item's usage needs balancing, which can breed power weapons and abilities.
-Such mechanics ignore the personal nature of PvP engagements, where the balance is most important between individual's decisions, rather than in a broad picture.
-So the best approach is to balance the sandbox in PvP first, as there are no conflicts with then implementing it in PvE.
+There's a definite difference in how Player-vs-Environment and Player-vs-Player sandbox design tends to be approached, because the player experience is intrinsically different.
+PvE balance is relatively easy to accomplish, as the experience on only one side of these interactions actually matters (AI don't need to have a good time).
+However the point of balance in PvP isn't at a broad picture, since the victim's experience must be accounted for.
+This can be hard to achieve when a game shares the same sandbox for both PvE and PvP, because they're generally first conceptualized for PvE, as that's often where the bulk of development is spent.
+PvE balance decisions are often heavily based on trade-off of usage, easily breeding power weapons and abilities, but while frustration is a natural element of competition, it's only inherent due to decision.
+Making a mechanic's function share the blame is uncompetitive, so the best approach is to balance your sandbox exclusively in PvP, as there's no conflict with then implementing it in PvE.

-It's always a good idea to write out your concepts in detail while the ideas are still fresh, before building the content in-engine.
+It's good practice to write out your concepts in detail while they're still fresh, before building the content in-engine.
 This makes it easier to quantify and make changes to your sandbox, as well as keep a focus on the bigger picture, rather than tunnel-vision on specific content.
-Diverse content will breed dynamic gameplay, while the extraneous just gets in the way, so don't justify anything for the sake of quantity.
+An emphasis on diverse content will breed dynamic gameplay, while the extraneous only gets in the way, so don't justify anything for the sake of quantity.
 It's also worth noting that realistic functions may be an easy way to add depth (complexity) to your gameplay, but it's very easy to take that too far.
 Realism does not necessarily equate to fun, or balance, so don't be afraid to be a little "arcadey".
-If your goal is to create skillful gameplay or a particularly skillful item, then make its function more predictable by taking most (if not all) of the dice out of the equation.
-Predictable function however doesn't mean you have to trade off the difficulty of use.
+If your goal is to create skillful gameplay or a particularly skillful item, then make its function more predictable by taking most (if not all) of the dice out of the equation, however this doesn't necessarily mean trading off difficulty of use.
 Also, fast-paced gameplay can be fun, but allowing (not forcing) players to think and outwit their enemies is a great deal more so; reaction times shouldn't be everything.
 Lastly, you shouldn't allow your content to become too complicated or boring, so that it maintains the frequency of use best suited to its role.
-It's never simply enough to balance effectiveness.
+It's never simply enough to balance effectiveness; people aren't computers.

 Creating a diverse sandbox is a tough task, and when your pieces are most often judged by how fun they are to use, rather than how original they are, it can also be a discouraging one.
 However artistic styling can have great impact on the frequency of use for an item, as both initial and continued utilization is based on perceived effectiveness, which can significantly vary from actual effectiveness.
 So before considering buffing an item to improve how commonly it's used, first examine how it appeals both visually and audibly.
 The function is your product, but art is what sells it, so they should always have a close relationship with each other.
 The roles of your content should also be apparent to the user without an explanation, so you must employ aesthetic cues to help give them an idea of what to expect.

 Balance should always begin at the written concept, and progress in passes until nearly the end of development, so get your foundation down early and keep polishing.
 The best way to finalize your content's individual balance is by asking yourself whether you could stand to make it a little more powerful, or a little weaker, which tells you a lot about its standing in your sandbox, and which way you should adjust it.
 If you feel you could acceptably adjust your piece's effectiveness in either direction, then you generally have it where you need it.
 Though whenever introducing a new item to an existing sandbox, try to initially under-power it and work up from there.
 This can keep from upsetting your sandbox during testing, and it's always much easier to buff an item than it is to nerf it.
 In any sandbox containing weapons bundled with differing mobility and health modifiers, such as when vehicles are involved with infantry, weaponry cannot be independently balanced against each other.
 Incidentally, one should also be very careful in allowing a weapon's use across different modifiers, which is a tendency when they're not vehicles but instead classes.
-Most importantly, any game can be fun if you don't take it seriously, so much of your job is to make it retain its value at high-level gameplay, where the are no holds barred and the objective is simply to win.
-In the end the polishing of sandbox balance should be left to just one person, to help maintain continuity.
+Most importantly, a role's weakness should be no more than disruptive, unlike the decisive elements of a Tic-Tac-Toe match; a good test of this is through playing out 1v1 encounters without respawns.
+Any game can be fun if not taken seriously, so much of your job is to make it retain that value at high-level gameplay, where the are no holds barred and the objective is simply to win.
+Lastly, the polishing of balance in the end should be left to just one person, to maintain a consistent perspective.